Application Guide for Students

 Having a team that consists of more than two students is not possible.
 It is also not possible to apply alone.

-It is important that you both work well together as you will be working very closely throughout the summer, planning your team goals together, and being the closest support for one another!
+It’s important that you both work well together as you will be working very closely throughout the program, planning your team goals together, and being the first point of support for one another!

 Coaches are developers who help you with your project.
-They sit down with you, guide you through relevant coding steps and troubleshoot with you at regular intervals.
-Consequently, it is recommended that they are based in the same city as your team.
+They sit down with you at regular intervals, guide you through relevant coding steps and troubleshoot problems you may run into.
+Consequently, it’s recommended that coaches are based in the same city as the team.

-From past experiences, we recommend a time of 4-8 hours per week of coaching time.
-Therefore, we require a minimum of 2 coaches per team, and a maximum of 4, so they can share the time commitment, and you and your teammate will have more support coverage without exhausting just one coach.
+Based on past experiences, we recommend 4–8 hours per week of coaching time.
+Therefore, we require a minimum of 2 coaches per team, and a maximum of 4, so they can share the time commitment.
+This way, you and your teammate will have more support coverage without exhausting just one coach.

-Our guide for coaches will help to give you insight on what is required of them, and help you to explain this to prospective coaches.
+Our guide for coaches will give you insight on what’s required of them and help you explain what is needed to prospective coaches.
 For further information on how to find coaches, we have also prepared a detailed guide here.

 A place to work

-Working at a desk next to your team pair and to your coaches is a great scenario and having access to a team of coaches who can share the load is ideal.
-You will need an environment beneficial to dedicating yourself to your project for 3 months.
+Working at a desk right next to your teammate and your coaches is the ideal scenario.
+You will need a work environment beneficial to dedicating yourself to your project for 3 months.
 This could be your home, a co-working space, your current work office or a Coaching Company.
-As long as you are safe and productive, you can choose where you will work.
+As long as you are safe and productive, you can freely choose from where you will work.

 The ability to self-manage and motivate

 This is a very important point for us, as the program is self-guided.
-This means that there will not be someone beside you telling you what to do at all times.
-While you will have time with your coaches each week, you won’t have them by your side for the entire duration of the project.
+There won’t be anyone next to you at all times, telling you what to do.
+While you will have time with your coaches each week, you won’t have them by your side 24/7.